 Though historically garlic and Jewish culture were closely intertwined (for better or for worse), garlic is rarely recognised in the present day as a cultural signifier of Jewishness (also for better or for worse).
 Like many historical symbols of Jewish identity, the association with garlic has disappeared, replaced by other icons and other options.

 I gather this sweet and sulphurous history as a starting-point towards constructing at least a small facet of a Jewish identity—past, present, and future—that I can hold in my hands.
 Let’s hold it in our hands together.
 Crush it in our palms.
 Let it linger.
 Then it will fade and become a song we can sing when we’re feeling nostalgic.”

-Casey Carsel will be activating her work on Wednesday 24 February at 1pm and Thursday 25 February at 11am and 2pm, respectively.
+Casey Carsel‘s work will be activated by Jordan Davey-Emms on Wednesday 24 February at 1-3pm and 6-8pm; Thursday 25 February at 11am-1pm and 2-4pm.

 Image: Casey Carsel, allium olere (garlic scent) (detail), 2019.
 Inkjet-printed paper, garlic, mugs, wood, 4’ x 8’.
 Exhibition view: Shum Klum, RM Gallery, Auckland (2019).
 Photo Ardit Hoxha.
 Courtesy the artist.